playfulprogramming/playfulprogramming/content/blog/what-is-ssr-and-ssg/index.md

 	authors: ['crutchcorn'],
 	tags: ['ssr', 'ssg', 'nextjs', 'react'],
 	attached: [],
-	license: 'cc-by-nc-sa-4'
+	license: 'cc-by-nc-sa-4',
+    collection: "React Beyond the Render",
+    order: 3
 }
 ---

-In recent years, projects like [Zeit's NextJS](https://nextjs.org/) and [Gatsby](https://www.gatsbyjs.org/) have garnered acclaim and higher and higher usage numbers.
+In recent years, projects like [Vercel's NextJS](https://nextjs.org/) and [Gatsby](https://www.gatsbyjs.org/) have garnered acclaim and higher and higher usage numbers.
 Not only that, but their core concepts of Server Side Rendering (SSR) and Static Site Generation (SSG) have been seen in other projects and frameworks such as [Angular Universal](https://angular.io/guide/universal), [ScullyIO](https://scully.io/), and [NuxtJS](https://nuxtjs.org/).
 Why is that?
 What _is_ SSR and SSG?
 How can I use these concepts in my applications?

 We'll walk through all of these questions and provide answers for each.
 First, we have to have an understanding of how a typical HTML site is able to serve content to your user.